krustowski/crazy-race-life-2/README.md

 	/weapons    --- (lvl 3) sets the weapons pack to player

-	/ban        --- (lvl 4) bans the player (via IP) /fakechat   --- (lvl 4) sends the fake chat as a player /lvl        --- (lvl 4) sets the Admin level to player /predit     --- (lvl 4) starts the property editor
+	/ban        --- (lvl 4) bans the player (via IP) /edit       --- (lvl 4) shows a dialog window with all common editors /fakechat   --- (lvl 4) sends the fake chat as a player /lvl        --- (lvl 4) sets the Admin level to player /predit     --- (lvl 4) starts the property editor